samo-sato/jasma-server-monitoring/README.md

  - Adjust settings of your web server to accommodate new base path if necessary

 7. ### Run application
-    1. Run the backend and API server by executing `/backend/server.js` file in the background.
+    1. Run the backend and API server by executing `backend/server.js` file in the background.
-    2. Serve the frontend web UI by either running the development server using `npm start` which should open web UI automatically in the browser or make React build `npm run build` and serve the `/build` folder with static web files using a tool like *serve*, *http-server* or similar.
+    2. Serve the frontend web UI by either running the development server using `npm start` which should open web UI automatically in the browser or make React build `npm run build` and serve the `build` folder with static web files using a tool like *serve*, *http-server* or similar.